How to Apply

 You will need to also send a recent bank statement (within 3 months).
 Any other documentation such as brochures and reports should not be sent to the Trust.
 You need only send accounts if these are not available from Charity Commission or Companies House websites.

 It is your responsibility to make sure you are using the most up-to-date form and guidelines so it is best to download these from this website and not to edit previously downloaded or submitted forms.

-To make sure your application has arrived by email, ask for a receipt of delivery from the Trust Secretary.
+To make sure your application has arrived by email, you can ask for a receipt of delivery from the Trust Secretary.
 If a delivery receipt has not been received within a couple of days contact the Secretary again to confirm safe arrival of your application.

 The Trust Secretary may require further information or elaboration in relation to any Application.
 Failure to assist may lead to the Application being deferred or declined.